galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-rules/tutorial.md

 * Manually modifying this metadata is not reproducible - we will not belabor the point here but check out [Why not use excel for this?]({{ site.baseurl }}/topics/introduction/tutorials/galaxy-intro-strands/tutorial.html#why-not-use-excel-for-this) for more context.
 Building up rules for modifying this metadata will allow Galaxy to track and report your manipulations (providing tracibility) and apply them to new sets of files (providing reproducibility).
 * Manually modifying this metadata is error prone - we believe defining rules and treating the metadata in a systematic way minimizes the possibility to manual errors.
 These errors can be very hard to detect for large sets of data.
-* Manually modifying data is not scalable - this rule-based technique potentailly scales to importing tens of thousands of datasets.
+* Manually modifying data is not scalable - this rule-based technique potentially scales to importing tens of thousands of datasets.

 So rather than modifying the data, we will define rules for manipulating it and setting up "column definitions" that tell Galaxy how to use the metadata during upload or collection creation.